Lillthorin/training_pytorch_models/README.md

 ## About

 Major parts of this code were generated or co-written with the help of ChatGPT and adapted for my own projects.
 It works for me – if it works for you too, great!
-If not, you're on your own. 😉
+If not, you're on your own. 😉 I simply wanted to share this setup as it was tough for me to find something similar when first starting with Pytorch.

 ## License